Equiwinner™, the Ultimate Hydration SolutionHydration is EVERYTHING. Make sure it works properly. Order Here

 Get better hydration with Smart Electrolytes™.
 Equiwinner does that!

-Note to Endurance Riders: Equiwinner will restore optimum electrolyte balance without upsetting a sensitive stomach.
+Note to Endurance Riders: Equiwinner will restore an optimum balance of electrolytes in horses without upsetting a sensitive stomach.
 Guaranteed!

-Ellen Rosenberg was competing in the AERC Lead Follow 50 mile endurance ride at McDowell Mtn Reg Park in AZ Nov 11, 2017 and her horse was not drinking well.
+Ellen Rosenberg was competing in the AERC Lead Follow 50-mile endurance ride at McDowell Mtn Reg Park in AZ Nov 11, 2017 and her horse was not drinking well.
 After the first 25 miles, she put an Equiwinner patch on her horse, on a sweaty rump.
-Patches should be applied to dry coats so this patch fell off after awhile.
+Patches should be applied to dry coats, so this patch fell off after a while.
 Did it make a difference?
+Watch the video to find out.

 More drinking success stories: